Dundullimal Homestead: Homestead

 Cottage ornee, the best and most sophisticated house of its type in the country.
 'T-shaped' in plan with projecting room on its north elevation.
 A watercolour (painting) and an 1860s photograph proved the house had indeed been of Palladian composition with balancing pavilions.
 It is built on the same axis as its stone stables and coach house.

 A low cobbled verandah runs along the north elevation and around the projecting room.
 There is a verandah along the south elevation flanked by two box rooms.
 The main roof is hipped in form.
 The building is formed from yellow box vertical slabs fitted into a framework of posts and channelled plates.
 Rustic ceilings are of cypress pine board resting on exposed beams, with a coffered board ceiling in the main sitting room.
 The main roof and verandah rafters are formed of unhewn cypress poles.
 A shingle roof is now covered by corrugated galvanised iron.

 Windows are twelve pane sashes, the upper sash has eight panes, the lower four.
 Extraordinary glazing patterns.
 The structure has two distinct types of plastering: limewash over a float coat and a set coat over a float coat.
 The internal doors and skirtings are cypress pine.
 The remaining (and fine) joinery is red cedar.
 Smart early Victorian wallpaper, ledged pine cottage doors.
-There was a butler's pantry and a springbell system.
+There was a butler's pantry and a spring bell system.

 The homestead group of outbuildings comprise stone stables, a coach house / outbuilding, located south-west of the homestead and stables, the site of the former kitchen, located east of homestead, and the site of the former privy, located east of the homestead and former kitchen site).
 Also located on the site are a windmill and well, located north of the homestead, another well, located south-east of the homestead, equidistant between it and the stables, a silo, located south of the stables, a sump, located east of the silo, and the header tank, located east of the homestead.